demarey/pharo-rest-tutorial/README.md

 ## Bind the REST server with the domain

-We will now try to get the data of an EAD.
+We will now try to get the data of an AED.
 Let us add a new route that will return a random AED.

 ```Smalltalk
 TLWebserver teapot